Miami’s D’Eriq King will be the latest challenge for beleaguered Virginia Tech defense

-Virginia Tech (4-3, 4-2 ACC) draws the ninth-ranked Hurricanes (6-1, 5-1) Saturday afternoon at Lane Stadium seeking to avoid a third loss in four games that almost certainly would drop the Hokies from realistic contention for a berth in the ACC championship game.
+Virginia Tech (4-3, 4-2 ACC) draws the ninth-ranked Hurricanes (6-1, 5-1) on Saturday afternoon at Lane Stadium seeking to avoid a third loss in four games that almost certainly would drop the Hokies from realistic contention for a berth in the ACC championship game.

 “There’s a reason he’s in the Heisman race,” Virginia Tech linebacker Dax Hollifield said of King.
 “Last week when I watched him against N.C.
-State, he lit them them up.
+State, he lit them up.
 I’m very impressed with him.
 I don’t think anybody can really simulate that, but we’re doing the best job we can.”

 King leads the ACC in total offense, averaging 319.6 yards per game, just ahead of Clemson’s Trevor Lawrence.
-The graduate transfer from Houston is second in the conference in rushing yards per game (58) among quarterbacks behind Virginia Tech’s Hendon Hooker and 18th overall.
+The graduate transfer from Houston is second in the conference among quarterbacks in rushing yards per game (58) behind Virginia Tech’s Hendon Hooker and 18th overall.

 King also has been one of this season’s most inspirational stories.
 Less than a month after he transferred to Miami, his father and first football coach, Eric, died of a heart attack at 48.
 King arrived at spring practice two days after the funeral, participated in four sessions and went home for spring break.